shankrish77/create_user/README.md

 Requirements
 ------------

-No specific requirement for ansible
+No specific requirement for Ansible.
 Need a default ssh public key or a specific key needs to be called out in a variable.

 Role Variables